PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-19 15:21:01
+Last updated: 2024-04-19 15:21:33
-Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby